 The Colosseum, also known as the Flavian Amphitheatre, is one of the most iconic and remarkable structures of the ancient world.
 Its construction began in 72 AD under Emperor Vespasian and was completed eight years later by his son, Titus.
-This monumental amphitheater was erected in the heart of Rome as a symbol of the power and grandeur of the Roman Empire.
+This monumental amphitheatre was built in the heart of Rome as a symbol of the power and grandeur of the Roman Empire.

-The Colosseum was an architectural marvel of its time, with a capacity to hold between 50,000 and 75,000 spectators across four levels of seating.
-Its exterior, built from travertine stone, features a series of arches and columns that give the structure both strength and elegance.
-The advanced engineering techniques used in its construction continue to impress architects and engineers today.
+The Colosseum was an architectural marvel of its time, with a capacity to hold between 50,000 and 75,000 spectators on four tiers.
+Its travertine exterior features a series of arches and columns that give the structure both strength and elegance.
+The advanced engineering techniques used in its construction continue to impress architects and engineers nowadays.

 The origins of the Colosseum

-The primary purpose of the Colosseum was to host public spectacles.
-These included the infamous gladiatorial contests, wild animal hunts, and even naval battles, made possible by a sophisticated system that allowed the arena to be flooded.
-These events were offered free of charge to Roman citizens and served as a powerful means of securing the public’s loyalty to the emperor.
+The main purpose of the Colosseum was to host public spectacles.
+These included the infamous gladiatorial contests, wild animal hunts, and even naval battles, made possible by an ingenious system that allowed the arena to be flooded.
+These events were offered free of charge to Roman citizens and served as a powerful means of ensuring public loyalty to the emperor.

-Over the centuries, the Colosseum has suffered significant damage due to fires, earthquakes, and looting.
-Much of its original stone was repurposed for other buildings across Rome.
-Despite this, the Colosseum remains a lasting symbol of ancient Rome and its enduring influence on world culture.
+Over the centuries, the Colosseum has suffered considerable damage from fires, earthquakes and looting.
+Much of its original stone was used in other buildings throughout Rome.
+Nevertheless, the Colosseum remains an enduring symbol of ancient Rome and its lasting influence on world culture.

 The Colosseum today

-Today, the Colosseum is not only one of the most visited tourist attractions in Rome but also a powerful symbol against violence.
+Today, the Colosseum is not only one of Rome's most popular tourist attractions but also a powerful symbol against violence.
 Since 1999, whenever a death sentence is commuted or abolished anywhere in the world, the Colosseum is lit up at night with a golden light, instead of its usual white illumination.

-This extraordinary monument continues to inspire awe and respect, serving as both a crucial historical landmark and a reminder of the universal values of humanity.
-Its complex and fascinating history encourages reflection on the greatness and fragility of civilizations, as well as humanity’s ability to preserve its memory through the ages.
+This amazing monument continues to inspire awe and respect, both as an important historical landmark and as a reminder of the universal values of humanity.
+Its complex and fascinating history inspires reflection on the greatness and fragility of civilizations, as well as humanity’s ability to preserve its memory through the ages.

 Frequently Asked Questions

-The construction of the Colosseum began in 72 AD under Emperor Vespasian and was completed in 80 AD by his son, Emperor Titus.
+It was started in 72 AD by Emperor Vespasian and finished in 80 AD by his son, Emperor Titus.
 It took about eight years to build this massive structure in the heart of ancient Rome.

-The Colosseum was primarily used for gladiatorial contests, animal hunts, and elaborate public spectacles, including reenactments of famous battles and even naval battles when the arena was flooded.
-These events were a way to entertain the masses and demonstrate the power of the emperor.
+The Colosseum was mainly used for gladiatorial contests, animal hunts and elaborate public spectacles, including re-enactments of famous battles and even naval battles when the arena was flooded.
+These events were a way of entertaining the masses and demonstrating the power of the emperor.

-The Colosseum could accommodate between 50,000 and 75,000 spectators, making it the largest amphitheater ever built in ancient Rome.
+The Colosseum could hold between 50,000 and 75,000 spectators, making it the largest amphitheatre ever built in ancient Rome.
 Its clever design ensured that large crowds could enter and exit quickly and efficiently.

-Over the centuries, the Colosseum sustained damage from several sources, including fires, earthquakes, and looting.
-Many of its stones were taken and reused for other building projects around Rome, yet the core of the structure remains standing.
+Over the centuries, the Colosseum suffered damage from several sources, including fires, earthquakes and looting.
+Many of its stones were removed and reused in other building projects around Rome, but the core of the structure remains standing.

 Today, the Colosseum is a symbol of Rome's ancient history and a beacon for human rights.
-It is illuminated in gold whenever a country abolishes the death penalty or a death sentence is commuted, underscoring its role as a monument of peace and reflection.
+It is lit up in gold when a country abolishes the death penalty or when a death sentence is commuted, underlining its role as a monument of peace and reflection.

-The Colosseum is named the Flavian Amphitheatre because it was built during the reign of the Flavian emperors: Vespasian, Titus, and Domitian.
-The name "Colosseum" was later adopted, possibly due to the colossal statue of Emperor Nero that once stood nearby.
+The Colosseum is called the Flavian Amphitheatre because it was built during the reign of the Flavian emperors: Vespasian, Titus, and Domitian.
+The name "Colosseum" was adopted later, possibly because of the colossal statue of Emperor Nero that once stood nearby.

-Events at the Colosseum were lavishly organized by the emperor or wealthy citizens.
-These games, often lasting for days or weeks, included gladiatorial combat, animal hunts, and even public executions.
-They were seen as a means of both entertaining the public and displaying the power and generosity of Rome’s leaders.
+Events in the Colosseum were lavishly organized by the emperor or wealthy citizens.
+These games, which often lasted for days or weeks, included gladiatorial combat, animal hunts, and even public executions.
+They were seen as a means of both entertaining the public and demonstrating the power and generosity of Rome’s leaders.

-Yes, naval battles, or "naumachiae", were staged in the Colosseum during its early years.
-The arena could be flooded with water, and small ships would reenact famous naval battles.
-However, these were rare due to the complexity and cost of staging them.
+Yes, naval battles, or "naumachiae", were staged inside the Colosseum in its early years.
+The arena could be flooded with water, and small ships would re-enact famous naval battles.
+However, these were rare due to the complexity and expense of staging them.

 After the fall of the Roman Empire, the Colosseum fell into disuse as a venue for entertainment.
-It was repurposed as a fortress during the Middle Ages and was later used as a quarry for building materials.
+During the Middle Ages, it was converted into a fortress and was later used as a quarry for building materials.
 It wasn't until centuries later that it was recognized as a historical monument and efforts were made to preserve it.

 Book your visit